 While yes, there are lots of ways diabetes manifests itself in similarly in dogs and humans, there are also several ways in which their symptoms are not quite the same.
 For example:

-In dogs, it is easier to detect a sweet smell to their usually not so pleasant breath.
+In dogs, it is easier to detect a sweet smell to their breath.

-While both dogs and humans can suffer with mental dullness, it is much harder to identify this in your dog, who may be dopey by nature.
+While both dogs and humans can suffer from mental dullness, it is much harder to identify this in your dog.

-Coughing in dogs is a clearer sign of diabetes than in humans, who may cough for a variety of other reasons, from smoking to too much shouting on a Saturday night.
+Coughing in dogs is a clearer sign of diabetes than in humans, who may cough for a variety of other reasons, such as smoking.